Kevin A. Short: Biography

 Kevin Short was brought up in a creative- and scientific-minded family, living originally along San Diego Bay, California, and later moving to Santa Barbara County.
 It was there that he developed the hobbies of sailing, surfing, and going to the beach.
 While riding his bicycle through town, he noticed surf posters with artwork by Rick Griffin stapled to the telephone poles, an early influence on the young artist.

 A family move to Albuquerque, New Mexico became a formative influence in Short’s work: as a profound melancholy set in, he would find respite in painting and drawing the ocean.
 During these years, his feelings about living in the desert began to change.
-Becoming a Hot Air Balloon Pilot and viewing the New Mexico desert from above gave Short a whole new appreciation for his new home.
+Becoming a hot air balloon pilot and viewing the New Mexico desert from above gave Short a new appreciation for his home.
 Though his parents were supportive of their son’s early artistic interests and obvious talent, Short’s desire to follow in his father’s footsteps as a scientist was his original vocational goal.
-This resolve was soon dashed, however, by conflicts with a High School Chemistry teacher.
-At the encouragement of Dorothy Black, a student of Lorser Feitelson, Short decided to reset his goals and study at the Art Center College of Design, Pasadena, CA. First, Short studied Painting at the University of New Mexico from 1978 to 1980, exploring Modernism, and Abstract Expressionism.
-Outside of classes, he painted murals and worked for the US Department of Defense, generating artwork for the Airborne Laser Laboratory’s Boeing NC-135.
+This resolve was soon dashed, however, by conflicts with a high school chemistry teacher.
+At the encouragement of Dorothy Black, a student of Lorser Feitelson, Short decided to reset his goals and study at the Art Center College of Design in Pasadena.
+First, he studied painting at the University of New Mexico from 1978 to 1980, exploring Modernism and Abstract Expressionism.
+Outside of classes, he painted murals and worked for the US Department of Defense, generating artwork for the Airborne Laser Laboratory's Boeing NC-135.

 In 1980, Short moved back to California to study at Pepperdine University in Malibu prior to entrance at the Art Center College of Design.